ajitsinghrathore/lyrics_scrapper/README.md

-  open terminal in **lyrics_scrapper/L_scrapper folder** and execute the command  ***"scrapy crawl name_of_first_spider -o lyrics.csv"*** it will  pull all the songs from [bollywood songs book](https://bollywoodsongsbook.com/atoz/all)  and store them in the json file named lyrics.json there are total around 15000  lyrics out of which i was able to pull out around 8500 songs after that got the error of max retries reached .
+  open terminal in **lyrics_scrapper/L_scrapper folder** and execute the command  ***"scrapy crawl name_of_first_spider -o lyrics.csv"*** it will  pull all the songs from [bollywood songs book](https://bollywoodsongsbook.com/atoz/all)  and store them in the json file named lyrics.csv there are total around 15000  lyrics .